-Over the next year 190 countries will be signing two critical international legal agreements - the global commitments on climate change (COP21) and sustainable development (Habitat III).
+Countries have been trying to address global challenges by signing critical international agreements - like commitments on climate change (COP21) and on housing and sustainable development (Habitat III).

 Habitat III (Quito, Ecuador)